 A pride of lions had taken down a sable and one early morning we watched as 22 of them took turns eating.
 Male dominant first, females second, and offspring last.

 And then, we watched as a young male was banished from the pride.
-By age 2. males are cast out of the group to form their own prides.
+By age 2. males are cast out of the group to form their own pride.
 In this case, the adolescent lion sulked off, walked within inches of our vehicle, and looked back longingly.

 Over the course of 45 minutes, he tried to slink back to be with his siblings.
 As the mother of kids who recently began their own lives, I found this scene both heartbreaking and fascinating.